zhu-weijie/zhu-weijie/README.md

-# Hi there, I'm Zhu Weijie

-A seasoned Software Engineer based in Singapore with over a decade of experience in architecting and developing robust, scalable software solutions.
-My core expertise is in Python and C++ for backend systems and full-stack applications, leveraging modern technologies like microservices, AWS/GCP, Docker, and Kubernetes.
-With a proven track record of leading Agile teams through the entire software development lifecycle, I am dedicated to solving complex problems and delivering high-impact products.
+Hi!
+I'm Zhu Weijie, a software engineer in Singapore passionate about building scalable and high-impact software.
+While my 10+ years of experience are rooted in backend systems with languages like Python and C++, I believe in using the right tool for the job and am always eager to dive into new languages and technologies.
+This profile documents my projects and explorations.
+I'm always open to connecting with fellow developers for insightful conversations and collaborations.

 <table>
 <tr>